tscheckl/awayfromlife-events/README.md

-# event-map
+# AWAY FROM LIFE Streets frontend

-> Interactive event map for Away From Life
+> This repository contains the entire frontend part for [AWAY FROM LIFE Streets](https://streets.awayfromlife.com)

 ## Build Setup